awsdocs/amazon-connect-admin-guide/doc_source/workload-layers.md

 # Amazon Connect workload layers<a name="workload-layers"></a>

-You can separate Amazon Connect workloads into the following layers: telelphony, Amazon Connect interface/API, agent workstation, and metric and reporting\.
+You can separate Amazon Connect workloads into the following layers: telephony, Amazon Connect interface/API, agent workstation, and metric and reporting\.

 ## Telephony<a name="workload-layers-telephony"></a>